 Where does the food come from?

-Starting with Food Rescue, Harvest Texarkana collected excess prepared food from restaurants for immediate distribution and use at shelters and soup kitchens in Texarkana.
-This program continues today.
-But in addition, Harvest Texarkana began Food Banking around 2005.
-The Food Bank solicits donations of food from local, regional, and national producers and manufacturers, wholesalers, distributors and supermarkets, and collects additional products through organized community food drives.
+Starting with Food Rescue, Harvest Texarkana collects excess prepared food from restaurants for immediate distribution and use at shelters and soup kitchens in Texarkana.
+But in addition, Harvest Texarkana began Food Banking in 2005.
+The Food Bank solicits donations of food from local, regional, and national producers and manufacturers, wholesalers, distributors and supermarkets and collects additional products through organized community food drives.
 Additionally, Harvest Texarkana distributes USDA TEFAP (Commodities) resources to agencies who qualify for this program in the state of Arkansas.

 How is the food distributed?

 Harvest Texarkana distributes the resources collected through the membership of over 100 partner agencies.
 Through this network of food pantries, soup kitchens, shelters, residential and senior/child care organizations, Harvest Texarkana assists over 60,000 individuals each year.
 Harvest Texarkana serves agencies in Bowie County Texas and the 9 southwestern Arkansas counties.